 6) Ensure brand consistency and restraint

 J.K.
-Rowling made changes the Harry Potter brand image over time.
+Rowling made changes to the Harry Potter brand image over time.
 Even so, she wanted to maintain the brand promise, loyalty, and advocacy that she had already established.
 Consumers play a big part in building brands.
-While marketers might have their own vision for the brand, consumers are the ones who experience a brand, make it their own, develop emotional connections with it, and advocate for it.
+While marketers might have their own vision for the brand, consumers are the ones who experience a brand, make it their own, develop emotional connections to it, and advocate for it.
 Harry Potter did not start as a brand.
 Rather, it became one only after consumers had experienced it, related to it, and talked about it.
-Additionally, throughout its lifecycle, Rowling was utterly part of the brand, ensuring that marketing, public relations, and business behind Harry Potter were loyal to the vision of what she wanted.
+Additionally, throughout its lifecycle, Rowling was utterly part of the brand, ensuring that marketing and public relations efforts behind Harry Potter were loyal to the vision of what she wanted.

 7) Respond well to failure